-3.2 Temporal Sampling Design
+Temporal Sampling Design 3.2

-For streams, water chemistry sampling occurs up to 26 times per year, which is monthly with 14 flow-weighted samples guided by historical stream discharge data for each NEON site.
+For streams, water chemistry sampling occurs up to 26 times per year, which is monthly plus 14 flowweighted samples guided by historical stream discharge data for each NEON site.
 For example, wadeable streams with little or no flow during the summer dry-season or that are completely frozen during the winter are sampled more intensively during wet periods or snowmelt.

 Lake water chemistry will be collected 12 times per year - approximately monthly and during shoulder seasons to capture ice-on/ice-off and lake turnover events.
 When applicable, lake chemistry samples are also preferentially collected to coincide with other aqueous chemistry sampling efforts.

 Groundwater chemistry samples are collected up to twice per year, roughly during early spring and late fall, based on historic cumulative discharge.
-Samples will be collected within +/- 1 day of surface water chemistry sampling events where possible.
+Samples will be collected within +/- 2 days of surface water chemistry sampling events where possible.

 Groundwater samples are filtered in-line at the time of sampling when possible.
-All water samples are filtered as soon as possible following collection (preferably within 3 hours) and held at cold temperatures ($^{\sim} 4^{\circ} \text{C} + /- 2^{\circ} \text{C}$) until they are either shipped to a water chemistry lab or processed by NEON technicians for alkalinity and ANC.
+All water samples are filtered as soon as possible following collection (preferably within 3-4 hours) and held at cold temperatures (~ $4^{\circ}C$ +/- $2^{\circ}C$) until they are either shipped to a water chemistry lab, frozen for nutrient analysis, or processed by NEON technicians for alkalinity and ANC.
 These tasks should occur within 24 hours.
 The maximum allowable time period between sample collection and shipping or NEON lab processing is 72 hours.
+Nutrient samples, designated with a .NUT sampleID, are frozen as soon as possible after collection and shipped quarterly to the external laboratory.